jlp765/nim_iup_dsl/README.md

 It does not include the canvas which requires the iupcd library.

-It covers a fair proportion of widgets, but not all (yet).
+It covers a fair proportion of widgets, but not all (yet).\
+Menu and menu items yet to be added.

 # Example code

-The iup_dsl.nim does not properly work as a module yet.

-Modify the test code in iup_dsl.nim to try out the DSL.
+the iup_dsl.nim is INCLUDED rather than imported.
+See the iup_dsl_test.nim file.